kinix/Babur/README.md

 Babür is a discord bot created for personal purposes.

-The bot's capabilities are rolling dice and converting some imperial units to metric units.

-If you want to learn something about DnD, Babür can find an URL to learn it.
+The bot's capabilities are rolling dice, converting some imperial units to metric units and, finding an URL to learn it.

-In addition, Babür can answer some questions with random responses. (this feature is WIP)
+In addition, Babür can answer some questions with random responses.
+(WIP - Sample json is for Turkish)

 ## Installing